bravecollective/neucore-api-php/docs/Api/ApplicationApi.md

 Return groups of multiple alliances.

-Needs role: app.      *                  Returns only groups that have been added to the app as well.      *                  Skips alliances that are not found in the local database.
+Needs role: app-groups.<br>      *                  Returns only groups that have been added to the app as well.      *                  Skips alliances that are not found in the local database.

 ### Example
 ```php